gctools-outilsgc/aurora-website/src/docs/en/profile/logic.md

 * Transfer your teams

 **You can not:**
-* Create someone elses teams
+* Create someone else's teams
-* Modify someone elses teams
+* Modify someone else's teams
-* Delete someone elses teams
+* Delete someone else's teams
 * Delete your default team

 ### Approvals